webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Fire-Elemental.md

 ---
 aliases:
   - Fire Elemental
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/4
   - Creature/Armor/0
   - Creature/Health/24
+title: Fire Elemental
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Fire Elemental
 Searing flame in a vaguely humanoid shape, a fire elemental exists only to burn that which is not already ash.
 They sometimes spin into being where great conflagrations burn.